ilyxabatko/ilyxabatko/README.md

 ### Hi there 👋 I'm Ilia Barinov!

-- 🔭 I’m currently working as a Community Manager at [Neon Labs](https://neon-labs.org/)
+- 🔭 I’m currently working as a Community Manager at [Neon EVM](https://neonevm.org/).
-- 🌱 I’m currently learning **Rust, Anchor, TypeScript and Solana Blockchain in general.**
+- 🌱 I’m currently practising with **Rust, Anchor, TypeScript and Solana Blockchain in general.**
 - 🌅 Finished the "Let's Get Rusty" Rust Bootcamp, WBA Solana Cohort and Encode Solana Bootcamp.
 - 📫 How to reach me: **elijahbrnv@gmail.com**

 ## Connect with me: